Introduction to Throw Keyword in Java

 - Accepting that scenario, we write our division code in a try block.

-- And writing if a condition that in case if ‘B’ value has zero, then we are throwing an Exception.
+- And writing if a condition that in case the ‘B’ value has zero, then we are throwing an Exception.

-- So, here we are mentioning the exception that we defined using a new command by keyword throw.
+- So, here we mention the exception we defined using a new command by keyword throw.

-- The same exception is there caught and, we just printed out a statement below to make a clear understanding in attaining the flow of the try, throw, catch and finally.
+- The same exception is there caught, and we just printed out a statement below to clearly understand the flow of the try, throw, catch, and finally.

 Let’s check the output below.

-Output 1: If b value is not a zero.
+Output 1: If the b value is not a zero.

 Output 2: If the b value is zero.

-The highlighted part makes sure that the exception is thrown and caught by the catch block successfully.
+The highlighted part ensures the exception is successfully thrown and caught by the catch block.

 So, let’s see an example below.